MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

      - After you’ve created your guide, try it out in Operate mode to see how it works.

-     - Analyze your usage of the guide with Power BI reports.
+     - Analyze your usage of the guide with [!include[pn-power-bi](../includes/pn-power-bi.md)] reports.
 See [Analyze your guides](analytics-guide.md) for more information.

 3. Need Support?
 If you run across an issue, check out our [FAQ](faq.md) and [Known Issues](known-issues.md) topics.
 If that doesn’t help, please contact Support.
 You can find information on contacting support in the [FAQ](faq.md).